60-Second Civics: Episode 4277, The Daughters of Liberty: Women's History Month, Part 7

-Category: Civics Hits: 2At the start of the American Revolution, women patriots organized into a group known as the Daughters of Liberty.
+Category: Civics Hits: 3At the start of the American Revolution, women patriots organized into a group known as the Daughters of Liberty.
 Like their male counterparts, the Sons of Liberty, women took action, such as boycotts, to protest British policies.
 For example, they replace imported British tea with "liberty tea," made from leaves, herbs, fruits, and flowers, like goldenrod.
 Without women's adherence to the boycotts, they would not have been effective.

 Read more http://files.civiced.org/podcasts/60SecondCivics/60SecondCivics-Episode4277.mp3